 'I find the endless possibilities for simulating natural materials such as stone, metal, wood and anything you can imagine, truly inspiring."

-Whether they become dangling beads on earrings, or sculpted pieces on brooches they are eye catching with their uniqie shapes and colors.
 "I was fortunate to attend the National Polymer Clay Guild retreats in Virginia for many years.
-While there I was able to collaborate with and learn from many great polymer clay artists from around the country.
-Museums, travel, and different cultures and life right here in Hull, are also important souces of inspiration."
+While there, I was able to collaborate with and learn from many great polymer clay artists from around the country.
+Museums, travel, different cultures, and life right here on the South Shore, are also important sources of inspiration."

-Her work has appeared in two books: 'Creative Traditions' by Judy Belcher and 'The Complete Book of Polymer Clay' by Lisa Pavelka.
-Debby Brams work can be seen at 'Gallery Nantasket' (121 Nanasket Ave., Hull, Ma), during the annual Hull Artists Open Studios, at local and regional craft shows, and by appontment at her home studio in Hull.
+My work has appeared in two books: 'Creative Traditions' by Judy Belcher and 'The Complete Book of Polymer Clay' by Lisa Pavelka.